gem-pasteur/macsylib/doc/source/user_guide/installation.rst

   (sudo) pip uninstall macsylib

-If you install it in a virtualenv, just delete the virtual environment.
+If you have installed it in a virtualenv, just delete the virtual environment.
 For instance if you create a virtualenv name *macsylib*

 .. code-block:: bash